The Short Version

 I’m Rob Cesternino and I have a website.
 I also have a podcast where I talk about strategic Reality TV Shows like Survivor, Big Brother, The Amazing Race and Celebrity Apprentice.
 I am a former two-time Survivor contestant (Survivor: The Amazon and Survivor: All-Stars) and Jeff Probst once called me “the smartest player to never win Survivor.”

 Since I launched it in 2010, Rob Has a Podcast has grown to be a fixture among the top podcasts in the TV & Film category in iTunes.
-RHAP has won three People’s Choice Podcast Awards: Best Entertainment Podcast (2012), Best Video Podcast (2013) and Best Produced Podcast (2013).
-In 2013, the podcast had over 2 million episode downloads and over 23 million minutes watched on our YouTube channel.
+RHAP has won 5 People’s Choice Podcast Awards including the People’s Choice Podcast of the Year in 2015.

 I still can’t get over that I get to talk about all the reality shows that I love.
 I’m incredibly proud of the tremendous community of fans, guests and correspondents that we’ve built here around Rob Has a Podcast.
 If you’re visiting for the first time, I hope you check out some of the shows.
 I’m looking forward to hearing what you think!